-Beets are particularly rich in folate, especially when consumed raw.
-Beets are also high in manganese and fiber, both soluble and insoluble.
+The word ‘beet’ is a shortened version of the actual name of the root vegetable, ‘beetroot.’
+Beetroot comes in a variety of colors including maroon/red, white, yellow/golden, and multi-colored.
+Originally domesticated in the ancient Middle East for its greens, eventually used for its medicinal properties, was commonly used to help alleviate digestive issues and ailments involving the blood.
+Beets are particularly rich in folate, especially when consumed raw, and high in manganese and fiber, both soluble and insoluble.
 Beetroot contains a decent amount of vitamin C, potassium, and magnesium.
-Beet greens are also incredibly nutritious and provide an excellent source of vitamins A, C, and K among other vitamins and minerals.
+Beet greens are also incredibly nutritious and provide an excellent source of vitamins A, C, and K, among other vitamins and minerals.
 The greens are commonly eaten raw, juiced, or sautéed.
 Cooking with Laura

 Buying & Storing

 When buying beets, look for ones smaller than 3-inches in diameter, as beets larger than this are often fibrous and woody.
 Avoid beets that are soft or appear shriveled as this can be a sign of them being improperly stored or starting to go bad.
 Beets will oftentimes have splits from irregular growth, but the beetroot is perfectly fine and the split can be trimmed with a paring knife.
 If the greens are still attached, look for greens that aren’t wilted or brown in color.

 Store beet greens separate from the root.
 After separating, beets store well for about a week in perforated plastic bags in the refrigerator.
 Use beets while they are still firm and fresh.
 Beet greens are best used fresh.
 Store greens wrapped in a damp cloth or in a plastic bag in a drawer of the refrigerator.
 Beets can also be frozen or pickled for long-term storage.